⏳ 28 min read · Last updated: August 2026

 🔍 Fixing Leggy, Weak Mint Stems

-When mint stems grow long and thin with wide spacing between leaf pairs, the plant is not getting enough light.
-The stem is reaching toward a source it cannot find.
+Once mint stems grow long and thin with wide spacing between leaf pairs, the plant is not getting enough light.
+The stem is reaching toward a source it cannot find, so it stretches.
 Moving a grow light from 12 inches to 6 to 8 inches above the canopy will stop this within a week.
+My guide to grow light distance for herbs on a shelf covers the margins for each herb.

 If your mint is already leggy, cut the stretched stems back to a healthy node, then drop the light.
 New compact growth will emerge from the cut points within five to seven days.